open/close all folders

 - For the Evulz: Though he tries to come off as high-minded in delivering Not So Different speeches to the heroes he faces, he really just wants to destroy whatever he feels like.

 - This ends up being a Deconstruction in his case, as his lack of a conviction for his evil deeds makes him weaker as a villain, preventing him from accomplishing more than he potentially could.
 However, he eventually realized that he did have those convictions all along, he just didn't think too much of them.

 - Freudian Excuse: We get glimpses of his childhood, and it's really sad.
 Lost, destitute and crying in a street alley, presumably from his Quirk.
-But then Sensei came to his rescue, pointing out how Heroes give people hope, but also deconstruct it by saying that now people are Holding Out for a Hero, they would rather let the heroes help with suffering people like him.
-Unfortunately, young Shigaraki bought it and is a devout follower of Sensei from thereon.
+But then Sensei came to his rescue, pointing out how Heroes give people hope, but also deconstructing this by arguing how now that people are Holding Out for a Hero, they would rather let the heroes deal with suffering people, than actively help him themselves.
+Unfortunately, young Shigaraki bought it, and is now a devout follower of Sensei from thereon.

-- Full-Name Basis: Kurogiri always refers to him or calls him by his full name.
+- Full-Name Basis: Kurogiri always refers to or calls him by his full name.

-- Gave Up Too Soon: His first raid on the school is quickly called off when their trump card against All Might lost.
-Midoriya called him out on this, pointing this as one of the major differences between him and Stain, along with their conviction.
+- Gave Up Too Soon: His first raid on USJ is quickly called off when their trump card against All Might lost.
+Midoriya calls him out on this, pointing to it as one of the major differences between him and Stain, along with their conviction.

-- Good Scars, Evil Scars: He has a big scratch over his right eyelid nasty-looking disfigurement around the corner of his mouth that makes him look damaged and adds to the sense he's completely psychotic.
+- Good Scars, Evil Scars: Has a a big scratch over his right eyelid and a nasty-looking disfigurement around the corner of his mouth, both of which emphasize the sense that he's completely psychotic.

 - The Heavy: For all intents and purposes, he is the one stirring up trouble within the series, with the rarely-appearing "Sensei" supporting him by providing intel and manpower.
 He is now taking over as Big Bad following his his mentor's imprisonment.